Application Components

 Advanced Standing Applicants

 Advanced Standing applicants must submit three letters of recommendation, including at least one work-related (internship, job, community service) and at least one academic reference.
-The third recommendation is the applicant’s choice, but it is strongly recommended that one of the three letters be from a field placement site instructor and specifically recommend the applicant for the Advanced Standing program.
-If a letter from a field placement site instructor is unavailable due to field placement timing, a letter from a recommender knowledgeable in field placement and who can specifically recommend Advanced Standing status is preferable.
+The third recommendation must be from the undergraduate practicum placement site instructor and specifically recommend the applicant for the Advanced Standing program.
+If a letter from the placement site instructor is unavailable due to placement timing, a letter from a recommender knowledgeable in practicum placement and who can specifically recommend Advanced Standing status is acceptable.

 Transfer Applicants